darkside0105/vim_tutorial/vim_tutorial.md

-	t(ANY_CHAR), (To take cursor to the char before the given char and continue this search iteratibly in backward direction) f(ANY_CHAR) (To take cursor to that first occurance of given specific char position) f(ANY_CHAR); (To take cursor to that first occurance of given specific char position and ; to continue the search in forward direction) f(ANY_CHAR), (To take cursor to that first occurance of given specific char position and ; to continue the search in backward direction)
+	t(ANY_CHAR), (To take cursor to the char before the given char and continue this search iteratibly in backward direction) f(ANY_CHAR) (To take cursor to that first occurance of given specific char position) f(ANY_CHAR); (To take cursor to that first occurance of given specific char position and ; to continue the search in forward direction)
+	F(ANY_CHAR), (To take cursor to that first occurance of given specific char position and ; to continue the search in backward direction)
 	/(ANY_STRING) (To search for the string in the file i.e similar to CTRL+F and to Find next press 'n' for foward, to 'N' to find backward)
 	% (If you are at start of opening tag of any paranthesis/squarebrace/flowerbrace/... and type % then it takes to the closing tag of that char) d% (If you are at start of opening tag and type d% it will delete from opening tag to closing tag)